mohammed6688/zbx-docker/README.md

 Docker Zabbix Userparams
 ------------------------
-Simple scripts and userparameter conf to use with zabbix agent and a Docker server.
+Simple scripts and userparameter conf to monitor Docker Swarm cluster status, Swarm service status and docker containers.

 Introduction
 ------------

+Sometimes you may want to run an agent check that does not come predefined with Zabbix.
+This is where user parameters come to help.

 Docker Userparams is a simple set of scripts that supports docker container discovery and attr introspection.

 With this solution, you can start to monitor your docker containers on your Servers.

-Aditionally, you can monitor your docker cluster nodes and services.
+Aditionally, you can monitor your **swarm cluster nodes and services status**.

 Requirements
 ------------

-For now, the Zabbix User should have access to the docker socket.
+For now, the Zabbix User should have access to the docker socket (in linux usually under /var/run/docekr.sock).

 To use docker swarm mode monitoring the target where the userparameters are installed need to be a **manager** of the cluster.